About the course

 Wandsworth SCITT offers you a one year course leading to a Primary Post Graduate Certificate of Education (PGCE) with Qualified Teacher Status (QTS) validated by Kingston University.
 The course carries 60 Credits towards a Masters Degree.

 Within the framework of the programme you can select either a General Primary (5-11) or Early Years (3-7) Pathway.
-Trainees selecting the General Primary trainees required to undertake training in both Key Stage 1 and 2.
-Trainees selecting the Early Years pathway are required to undertake training in both the Early Years and Key Stage 1.
+Trainees selecting the General Primary pathway are required to undertake school placements in both Key Stage 1 and 2.
+Trainees selecting the Early Years pathway are required to undertake school placements in both the Early Years and Key Stage 1.
+All trainees will undertake centre-based training which address pedagogy and curriculum across the 3-11 age phase and will have additional sessions in the specialist age-phase.
+All trainees will be qualified to teach across the primary phase as Newly Qualified Teachers (NQT).

 Tutors, classroom teachers and other educational professionals lead the taught course sessions.
 There will be regular opportunities for peer discussion, project work and evaluation of your school-based work.